-Monday when I dropped Elijah off at school, I noticed the message on the school marquee sign about kindergarten registration.
-I can hardly believe that it’s been almost a year since that same announcement made my heart sad.
+Toward the end of Elijah’s kindergarten year, as I dropped him off at school, I noticed the message on the school marquee sign for the next year’s kindergarten registration.
+I could hardly believe that it had been almost a year since that same announcement had made my heart sad.

-Last year at this time, Brad and I were still debating somewhat about what God wanted us to do about Elijah and school.
-Should we homeschool him, look into the cost of private schools, or enroll him in public school?
+The previous year at that time, Brad and I were still debating somewhat about what God wanted us to do about Elijah and school.
+Should we home school him, look into the cost of private schools, or enroll him in public school?
 Elijah was more than ready to start school, so waiting another year wasn’t an option.

 Public school really wasn’t my first choice, even though I received most of my education in public schools.
-My time in school was several years ago, though, and with all the changes in our culture and our world, including common core and other nonsense, I wasn’t sure about registering my 4-year-old little boy to attend public school.
+My time in school was several years ago, though, and with all the changes in our culture and our world, I wasn’t sure about registering my 4-year-old little boy to attend public school.

 Of course, sending him anywhere else, even a private Christian school, would have been hard for me.
 I loved having him home with me every day, and he did well on ABCMouse.com and learned easily, so I did consider homeschooling him.
 I would have enjoyed it, at least most of the time, I think.
 I just wasn’t ready to send my child out into the world.

-However, hubby and I prayed about it and waited for God’s leading.
+However, my husband and I prayed about it and waited for God’s leading.

 God’s answer?
 “Nope,” to both homeschooling and private school.

 When that March came around, I walked into our local elementary school and registered our little boy for kindergarten.
 And while registration was the first step, the hardest was going to be his first day.

 However, God was already ready to prove to me that He was in control.
 (He is gracious enough to remind us of what we should already know).